-- The user stored the configuration for one type of ML-Series card in the database and then installed another type in its slot. - The configuration file contained a syntax error on one of the lines.
+- The user stored the configuration for one type of ML-Series card in the database and then installed another type in its slot. - The configuration file contained a syntax error on one of the lines. - A user stored the configuration for the ML-Series card and then changed the card mode from RPR-IEEE mode to another mode, or vice versa.

-For information about provisioning the ML-Series Ethernet cards from the Cisco IOS interface, refer to the Ethernet Card Software Feature and Configuration Guide for the Cisco ONS 15454, Cisco ONS 15454 SDH, and Cisco ONS 15327.
+For information about provisioning the ML-Series Ethernet cards from the Cisco IOS interface, refer to the Ethernet Card Software Feature and Configuration Guide for the Cisco ONS 15454, Cisco ONS 15454 SDH. and Cisco ONS 15327.